polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 * [p5.crypto.import-private-pgp-key] - Imports a private PGP key
 * [.p5.mime.parse-native] - C# special Active Event for hooking into library for C# developers
 * [.p5.mime.create-native] - C# special Active Event for hooking into library for C# developers
+* [.p5.mime.save2stream] - Plugin Active Event for other C# components, such as e.g. the [p5.http](/plugins/extras/p5.http) component

-The last two Active Events are only for extension developers, who wants to use MIME natively in their own components, and hence beyond the scope of this documentation.
+The last 3 Active Events are only for extension developers, who wants to use MIME natively in their own components, and hence beyond the scope of this documentation.
 To see example usage of them though, feel free to check out for instance the code of the [p5.mail project](/plugins/extras/p5.mail), that consumes them internally.